atif5/telegpt/README.md

 ## notes
 This bot can be used in group chats, however it is not specifically designed to be used in group chats.
-Every chat is unique to a user, not a chat.
+Every chat is unique to a user, not a telegram chat.
 In the future I may implement a group chat mode though.